You know how important it is for students to discuss what's happening in the world.

 The Burnet News Club enhances all aspects of the classroom

-The Burnet News Club gives young people the confidence to find their voice on the biggest news issues affecting their lives.
+The Burnet News Club helps young people find their voice:

 - Activities turn thinking into physical games, to empower those who usually clam up